 As well, it is important to minimize intense physical athletic or sports activities for at least 4 to 6 weeks after your procedure.
 This includes all contact sports.
 If you are concerned about these restrictions, it is a good idea to talk with Dr. Roland about your options during your consultation.

 Dr. Donald Roland is one of New York City, NY’s, most respected and sought-after plastic surgeons.
 Dr. Roland is board certified Plastic Surgeon by the American Board of Plastic Surgery and is a Fellow of the American College of Surgeons.

 Dr. Roland completed his medical school education at New York University School of Medicine and his post-doctoral training at Albert Einstein College of Medicine, where he continues to serve as an Assistant Clinical Professor of Plastic and Reconstructive Surgery.
 Dr. Roland’s areas of expertise include noninvasive facial rejuvenation, complex surgical procedures, body contouring, and the use of pulsed magnetic energy on surgical sites to promote new blood vessel formation, to name just a few.

 Dr. Roland maintains affiliations at a number of prestigious outpatient surgical centers and hospitals for the convenience of his patients.
 He also performs procedures at his New York City, NY, practice office.
-Contact us by phone at 212-744-9400 or online at www.donaldrolandmd.com.
+Contact us by phone at 212-744-9400 or online at d0n4ld50stg.wpengine.com.